abbec/deferred/Doc/Report/report.md

 To have sufficient precision in the normals for later calculations it is possible to use 16-bit textures to store the normals.
 This is however both wasteful and inefficient on modern hardware.
-The normals can therefore be transformed into spheremap coordinates and then stored in an 8-bit texture.
+The normals can therefore be transformed into sphere map coordinates and then stored in an 8-bit texture.
 CITE (check aras_p)

 Depth can also be stored in the G-buffer.
 It is however possible to